poojarao8/poojarao8.github.io/_publications/01_2013_sciChinaTech.md

 ---
-title: "Macro and Micro Issues in Turbulent Mixing"
+title: "1.
+Macro and Micro Issues in Turbulent Mixing"
 collection: publications
 permalink: /publication/01_2013
 #excerpt: 'test-1.
 The number 2 is left for future work.'